MainakRepositor/Placement-Ready-21/README.md

 # Design-and-Analysis-of-Algorithms
 A detailed collection of various programming algorithms in C, C++  and Python Languages.
-Use this repository to get a detailed knowledge of placement-necessary programming from DAA
+Use this repository to get a detailed knowledge of placement-necessary programming from Data Structures and Algorithms.

 ## TOPICS ON ALGORITHMS